andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 ![image info](Images/totalEDL.png)

-The x axis is again plotted versus U-U$_{pzc}$ to quantifies these potential-dependent complexities.
+The x axis is again plotted versus U-Upzc to quantifies these potential-dependent complexities.

 ## Python Notebook: Barrier_e_d.py + aGCDFT_ed.xlsx
 This script will compute three figures for different values of dielectric constants and d: